Pratikn03/Cis380/docs/PRODUCTION_DEPLOYMENT.md

 # Production Deployment

-This guide describes how to run OmniChatX as a production-style service using the included Docker Compose stack.
+This guide describes how to run SentinelForge as a production-style service using the included Docker Compose stack.

 The production stack is defined in `docker-compose.production.yml` and includes:
-- `omnichatx-api` (FastAPI)
+- `sentinelforge-api` (FastAPI)
-- `omnichatx-ui` (Streamlit)
+- `sentinelforge-ui` (Streamlit)
 - `redis` (optional cache/session store)
 - optional: `prometheus` + `grafana` (profile `monitoring`)
 - optional: `nginx` reverse proxy (profile `production`)